Modularity of higher theta series I: cohomology of the generic fiber

 \subsection{Acknowledgments}

 We thank Adeel Khan, Will Sawin, and Yakov Varshavsky for helpful correspondence.
 We are grateful to Haoshuo Fu, Adeel Khan, Tasuki Kinjo, Steve Kudla, Chao Li, and Yifeng Liu for comments on a draft of this paper.
+Parts of this work were carried out while the authors were visiting SLMath.
 TF was supported by an NSF Postdoctoral Fellowship (DMS \#1902927), an NSF Standard Grant (DMS \#2302520), a Viterbi Postdoctoral Fellowship at the Simons-Laufer Mathematical Sciences Institute, and the Hausdorff Institute for Mathematics (funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 -- 390685813).
 ZY was supported by the Simons Foundation and the Packard Foundation.
-WZ was supported by the NSF grant DMS \#1901642 and the Simons Foundation.
+WZ was supported by the NSF grant DMS \#1901642, \#2401548, and the Simons Foundation.